shivasiddharth/GassistPi/README.md

 ### **Community: For Non-Issue Help and Interaction** [![Join the chat at https://gitter.im/publiclab/publiclab](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/GassistPi/Lobby/)
 *******************************************************************************************************************************
 ## 16-June-2018 Update:
 **Added playback of spotify playlist for more details, click [here](https://github.com/shivasiddharth/GassistPi/tree/new-config-method#playing-spotify-playlist).
-Now all the credentials and declarations to be done in the config.yaml file.
+Now all the credentials and declarations to be entered in the config.yaml file.
 This makes updating easy.**
 *******************************************************************************************************************************

 # Features (All features are applicable to all Pi boards, unless and otherwise mentioned):